Louis-DR/OmniCores-BuildingBlocks/sources/error_control/hamming/hamming_block_unpacker.md

 | ------ | ------ | --------------------------------------- |
 | `O(0)` | `O(0)` | Direct wiring and bit position routing. |

-The block unpacker requires only combinatorial wiring to extract bits according to the Hamming code structure, resulting in zero delay and no logic gates.
+The block unpacker requires only combinational wiring to extract bits according to the Hamming code structure, resulting in zero delay and no logic gates.

 ## Verification